 Special engineering, visual arts amazing architecture, unique traditions and events among others from Sorbian minority

 Beavers shape the landscape, since the otters, Spreewald’s emblem animals, are hidden!
 But of course, the wolf is the king of terrestrial wilderness.

 The Lieberoser Heide is too dry to become a dense forest once again.
 Special paths and a lookout hill allow one to experience the heathland.

-The study area shall be the so-called „Amt Lieberose/Oberspreewald“ as an administrative association of eight municipalities in the German cultural region “Niederlausitz” and belongs to the federal state “Brandenburg”, No DE4 of the German’s 16 NUTS-1 regions.
-Brandenburg is not distributed in districts (NUTS-2) anymore, therefore DE40 is also Brandenburg.
-On the NUTS-3 level, the federal state is distributed into 18 counties / cities, whereby the study region belongs to the county DE406 “Dahme-Spreewald”.
-The „Amt Lieberose/Oberspreewald“ consists on eight municipalities, which are Alt Zauche-Wußwerk, Byhleguhre-Byhlen, Jamlitz, Stadt Lieberose, Neu Zauche, Schwielochsee, Spreewaldheide, Straupitz (Spreewald).
+The German study area is the „Amt Lieberose/Oberspreewald“, an administrative association of eight municipalities in the cultural region “Niederlausitz” and belongs to the federal state “Brandenburg”.
+The „Amt Lieberose/Oberspreewald“ consists of the municipalities Alt Zauche-Wußwerk, Byhleguhre-Byhlen, Jamlitz, Stadt Lieberose, Neu Zauche, Schwielochsee, Spreewaldheide, Straupitz (Spreewald).